-The powerful, two-minute video documentary concerns the climate crisis in the western Amazon, created by the ongoing destruction of the traditional territories of the Indigenous people of the region who have safeguarded their lands for centuries.
-For the last half a century, the onslaught of crude oil drilling, monocropping, cattle farming, logging, mining, and other forms of unrelenting resource extraction have been depleting Indigenous peoples’ capacity to sustain their territories.
+This powerful two-minute video documentary highlights the climate crisis in the western Amazon, created by the ongoing destruction of the traditional territories of Indigenous people who have safeguarded their lands for centuries.
+For the last half-century, the onslaught of crude oil drilling, monocropping, cattle farming, logging, mining, and other forms of unrelenting resource extraction have been depleting Indigenous peoples’ capacity to sustain their territories.

-The film was created for the "Who Should Decide?" campaign by Amazon Frontlines with the Waorani, Kofan, the Ceibo Alliance and the regional (COICA), national (CONAIE), and Amazonian (CONFENIAE) Indigenous federations: “It is a global campaign which aims to raise awareness of the urgent need to respect Indigenous people's right to decide over the future of their territories, cultures and lives, and to catalyze global action and support for frontline communities in the Amazon Rainforest.”
+The film was created for the "Who Should Decide?" campaign by Amazon Frontlines in collaboration with the Waorani; Kofan; the Ceibo Alliance; and the regional (COICA), national (CONAIE), and Amazonian (CONFENIAE) Indigenous federations.
+The campaign aims to raise awareness of the urgent need to respect Indigenous people's right to decide over the future of their territories, cultures and lives, and to catalyze global action and support for frontline communities living in the Amazon Rainforest.

-With brilliant scenes of natural beauty and the everyday life of the Indigenous peoples who live there, the film asks, “Should the loggers decide the future of the Amazon?
+With brilliant scenes of natural beauty and the everyday life of the region's Indigenous peoples, the film asks, “Should the loggers decide the future of the Amazon?
 The oil executives?
 The miners?”

 Waorani leader Nemonte Nenquimo alongside other Waorani women protest against oil drilling in their ancestral territory during a mobilization in the city of Quito, Ecuador.Amazon Frontlines, with permission

-As 2020 Goldman Prize Winner and Time Magazine Honoree Nemone Nenquimo said, “Indigenous peoples have defended our lands for thousands of years and our leadership must be respected and supported if we are to save our planet and future generations from destruction.”
+As Time Magazine Honoree Nemone Nenquimo said, “Indigenous peoples have defended our lands for thousands of years and our leadership must be respected and supported if we are to save our planet and future generations from destruction.”
 Most importantly, it is the Indigenous peoples who live in the Amazon Rainforest who should decide the future of the Amazon.